WVUP/IntroductionToProgramming/docs/assignments/YummyBytesBakery_Assign_2.md

-# Yummy Bytes Bakery - Assignment
+# Yummy Bytes Bakery - Module 2 Assignment

 ## Cookie Class
 1. Create a class called Cookie with the following instance variables and data types (in parentheses):